 In the third book in the Harry Potter series, Harry Potter and the Prisoner of Azkaban, Hermione adopts a rather temperamental cat named Crookshanks.
 Hermione absolutely loves her new pet, but Ron isn’t so fond of the creature.
 Ron even accuses Crookshanks of eating his pet rat, Scabbers.

 Fans have theorized that Crookshanks actually used to belong to Harry’s mother, Lilly Potter.
 When Hermione buys Crookshanks from the Magical Menagerie, the owners of the pet shop tell her that the cat had been there for “quite some time.”
-Also, Crookshanks seems to recognize both Peter Petigrew and Sirius Black in their animagus forms.
+Also, Crookshanks seems to recognize both Peter Pettigrew and Sirius Black in their animagus forms.

 Dumbledore Is Death In This Analogy